nens/threedi-results-analysis/README.rst

 - QGIS 2.8 or 2.14 (64 bit is recommended)
 - pyqtgraph (included)
 - netCDF4 (included only for Windows using 64 bit QGIS)
-- sqlalchemy version 1.1.0 or higher (not yet included)
+- sqlalchemy version 1.1.0 or higher (included)
+- spatialalchemy with custom modifications (included)

 Windows
   The package includes the dependencies 'pyqtgraph' and 'netCDF4' for 64 bit installations of QGIS under